codepr/codepr.github.io/_posts/2024-04-12-phoenix-livebook-nerves.md

 ---
 layout: post
-title: "Exploring nerves on a RPI4"
+title: "Exploring nerves on an RPI4"
 description: "Trying out nerves and phoenix liveview on a Raspberry PI 4"
 categories: elixir iot
 ---

-Small dump of a tiny presentation I made for a rather small audience on Elixir nerves and Phoenix liveview.
+Small dump of a tiny presentation I made for a rather small audience on [Elixir](https://elixir-lang.org/) [Nerves](https://nerves-project.org/) and [Phoenix liveview](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html).
 Can be followed as a mini tutorial step by step to get an IoT system running a livebook with a small application backed by Phoenix.

 ### Requirements